angiesalles/battykoda/DEV_GUIDE.md

 - **flower**: Flower dashboard for monitoring Celery tasks
 - **redis**: Redis server for message brokering
 - **r-server-direct**: R server using Plumber for API endpoints
-- **r-server-original**: R server for predictions using the original model

 ### Docker Volumes